 - 600+ undergraduate students in the Elementary Teacher Education major, making it the sixth largest major at UD

-- 275+ graduate students in seven master’s/specialist programs and three doctoral programs
+- 275+ graduate students in five master’s/specialist programs and three doctoral programs

 - Faculty have been awarded approximately $12 million in grants from organizations such as the Institutes of Education Sciences, National Institutes of Health, National Science Foundation and the State of Delaware Department of Education.